 The side/stomach position, shushing, swinging, swaddling, and sucking soothe fussy babies, and are also good distraction techniques during vaccines.
-Here's how they work: You hold your baby on his stomach or side.
+Here's how they work: You hold your baby on their stomach or side.
 After the doctor or nurse gives the shot, you quickly swaddle your baby in a blanket.
-Then you swing him, make a shushing sound in one ear, and place a pacifier in his mouth.
+Then you swing them, make a shushing sound in one ear, and place a pacifier in their mouth.
 When Harrington and his team tested the five S's on a group of infants, the method decreased pain scores and crying time.
 You don't need to use all five S's, he says.
 Pick those that work best for your baby.

 Breastfeeding soothes the fussiest of babies, and it may relieve vaccine pain even better than cooling spray.
 Try nursing your baby before the shots, as part of the five S's, or right afterward.